ChordPro/chordpro/docs/content/ChordPro-Configuration-Instrument.md

 `"system"` sets the name of the system used.

-`"sharp"` and `"flat"` are two lists of note names, the first list has notes and raised notes, the second has notes and lowered notes.
-Where there are multiple alternative forms for a note they are in a list.
-Note that the first of a list of alternatives is the preferred way to show a note in diagrams and other places.
-The choice for the non-unicode variant is deliberate since many fonts do not have the appropriate symbols to show `♯` and `♭`.
+`"sharp"` and `"flat"` are two lists of note names, the first list has diatonic notes and raised notes, the second has diatonic notes and lowered notes.
+Where there are multiple alternative forms for a note they are in a sublist.
+Note that the first of a sublist of alternatives is the preferred way to show a note in diagrams and other places.
+The choice for the non-unicode variant is deliberate since many fonts do not yet have the appropriate symbols to show `♯` and `♭`.

+By default ChordPro uses the Dutch note naming system according to the definition shown above.
+Two more note naming systems are provided:

+* German
+This is a variant of Dutch where `H` is used instead of `B`, and `B` is used instead of `B♭`.

+This definition is contained in the preset configuration `notes_german`.

+* Latin
+This system consists of the diatonic note names `Do`, `Re`, `Mi`, `Fa`, `Sol`, `La`, and `Si`.
+It is often used in Italian, French, Spanish and Portuguese speaking countries.

+This definition is contained in the preset configuration `notes_roman`.

 ## How are the chords ordered

-To transpose chords, it must know the order of the chords
+To transpose chords, it must know the order of the chords, in particular the chord roots.
+This order is defined by the order the definitions appear in the `"flat"` and `"sharp"` lists above.

+ChordPro uses the convention that when transposing up it chooses the note names from the `"sharp"` list.
+Notes from the `"flat"` list are used when transposing down.

 ## How are chords played